robertblackwell/pico-bridge-firmware/README.md

 This will require the __Pico c/c++ SDK__ on your system and the that special `PICO_....` environment variables are set.
 See the SDK documentation for details.

-# Loading the firward into the Pico
+# Loading the firmware into the Pico

 Again this is standard-operating-procedure.

 Find the relevant `uf2` file in `build/src/<package-name>/<package>.uf2`.

-Put the Pico ito mass storage mode (reset, disconnect, re-connect).
+Put the Pico in to mass storage mode (reset, disconnect, re-connect).

-Copy the desired package to the Pico on y linux machine that looks like (from within the build dirrectory).
+Copy the desired package to the Pico on your linux machine that looks like (from within the build dirrectory).

 ```bash
 cp src/bridge/bridge.uf2  /media/user-name/RPI-RP2/